arangodb/arangodb/Documentation/Books/Users/AqlExamples/CollectionQueries.md

 ]
 ```

-!SUBSECTION Things to consider when running queries on collections
+### Things to consider when running queries on collections

 Note that all documents created in the two collections will automatically get the
 following server-generated attributes: